 When on is selected, the HSA system is active.
-Refer to "HSA (Hill Start Assist)" under "Electronic Brake Control System" in Section 5 of this manual for system function and operating information.
-To make your selection, press and release the FUNCTION SELECT button until "On" or "Off" appears.
+Refer to "Electronic Brake Control System" in "Starting And Operating" for system function and operating information.
+To make your selection, press and release the FUNCTION SELECT button until "ON" or "OFF" appears.